dchest/dchest.com/posts/2017/2017-08-04-ultimate-md5-time.md

 // permutation in sponge mode.
 //
 // A permutation is a function that reversibly changes the order of the given
-// bits; for example there exists a 4-bit permutation, that when given
+// bits; for example there exists a 4-bit permutation, which when given
 // [1, 1, 0, 0] returns [1, 0, 1, 0].
 For the permutation to be permutation,
 // there should also exist a function that reverses it (that is, for our
 // example, given [1, 0, 1, 0] always returns back [1, 1, 0, 0]), although for